ey-2damir/ey-2damir/README.md

-I am a second-year student at Beni Suef University of Korean Technology, majoring in Computer Science.
+I student at Beni Suef University of Korean Technology, majoring in Computer Science.
 I have a basic understanding of various programming languages including C, C++, Java, PHP, Python, as well as web development technologies like HTML and CSS.
 Additionally, I have a foundational understanding of computer networks thanks to my study of CCNA.
 I am looking for opportunities to